ircv3/ircv3-specifications/client-tags/persist.md

 ### Format

-The persist tag is sent by a client, but without with the client-only prefix `+`.
+The persist tag is sent by a client, but without the client-only prefix `+`.
 It has no value:

     draft/persist